eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture.md

 the Relying Parties.

 <!---
 NF, Is this correct?
-It should be hign
+It should be high
 -->
-Onboarding of users to the European Digital Identity Wallet will be facilitated by relying on identity proofing process comparable to LoA substantial.
+Onboarding of users to the European Digital Identity Wallet will be facilitated by relying on identity proofing process comparable to LoA high.

 ![Figure 8](./docs/media/Figure_8_comparison_with_eudiw.png)
 *Figure 8: Differences in trust frameworks depending on the way of making the age verification functionality available.*